Qutb Minar: Architecture

-The Stories of the Qutb Minar
+Levels

 The stories of the Qutb Minar vary in size, style, and material due to varying architects and builders constructing each section.

-The Basement Story of the Qutb Minar
+Basement

 The Qutb Minar consists of five stories of red and grey sandstone.
-The lowest story, also known as the basement story, was completed during the lifetime of Ghiyeth al-Din Muhammad, a sultan during the Ghurid dynasty.
+The lowest story, also known as the basement story, was completed during the lifetime of Ghiyath al-Din Muhammad, a sultan of the Ghurid dynasty.

 It is revetted with twelve semicircular and twelve flanged pilasters that are placed in alternating order.
 This story is separated by flanges and by storied balconies, carried on Muqarnas corbels.
-The story is placed on top of a low circular plinth that is inscribed with a twelve-pointed star with a semicircle placed with each of the angles between the star’s points.
+The story is placed on top of a low circular plinth that is inscribed with a twelve-pointed star with a semicircle placed with each of the angles between the star's points.

 There are also six horizontal bands with inscriptions inscribed in naskh, a style of Islamic calligraphy, on this story.
-The inscriptions are as follows: Quran, sura II, verses 255-60; Quran, sura LIX, verses 22-23, and attributes of God; The name and titles of Ghiyath al-Din; Quran, sura XLVIII, verses 1-6; The name and titles of Mu’izz al-Din; and Qur’anic quotations and the following titles in this much restored inscription: "The Amir, the most glorious and great commander of the army."
+The inscriptions are as follows: Quran, sura II, verses 255–60; Quran, sura LIX, verses 22–23, and attributes of God; The name and titles of Ghiyath al-Din; Quran, sura XLVIII, verses 1–6; The name and titles of Mu’izz al-Din; and Qur’anic quotations and the following titles in this much restored inscription: "The Amir, the most glorious and great commander of the army."
 This level also has inscriptions praising Muhammad of Ghor, the sultan of the Ghurids.

-The Second, Third, and Fourth Stories
+Second, third, and fourth stories

 The second, third, and fourth stories were erected by Sham ud-Din Iltutmish, the first Muslim sovereign to rule from Delhi.
 He is considered to be the first of the Delhi Sultan dynastic line.
 The second and third stories are also revetted with twelve semicircular and twelve flanged pilasters that are placed in alternating order.
 These red sandstone columns are separated by flanges and by storied balconies, carried on Muqarnas corbels.
 Prior to its reconstruction and reduction, the fourth story was also decorated with semicircular pilasters.
 It was re-constructed in white marble and is relatively plain.

-The Fifth Story
+Fifth story

 In 1369, the fourth story was repaired after lightning struck the minaret.
 During reconstruction, Sultan Firuz Shah Tughlaq elected to reduce the size of the fourth story and then separated it into two stories.